Desert Demolition: Reception

-GamePro called the game "a lightweight frolic", commenting that playing as the Road Runner is one-dimensional and overly easy, but playing as Wile E. Coyote offers a varied gameplay experience with humorous animations.
-The four reviewers of Electronic Gaming Monthly gave it a 6.75 out of 10 but unanimously panned the game, saying that the graphics and animation are outstanding but that poor control makes the game frustrating and unenjoyable.
-A reviewer for Next Generation gave the game three out of five stars, saying it "captures the humor and feel of the Warner Brothers' classic like no other game."
-He praised the animation and sound effects, and echoed GamePros remarks that playing as Wile E. Coyote is a much more varied and enjoyable experience than playing as the Road Runner.
-He concluded that only the game's short length and low difficulty make it one to rent rather than one to buy.
-Sega Magazine criticized the game's lack of originality, scoring it 46/100 overall.
+Desert Demolition received average critical reception.
+GamePro's Captain Squideo called it "a lightweight frolic", commenting that playing as the Road Runner is one-dimensional and overly easy, but playing as Wile E. Coyote offers a varied gameplay experience with humorous animations.
+Electronic Gaming Monthly's four editors unanimously panned the game, saying that the graphics and animation are outstanding but that poor control made it frustrating and unenjoyable.

+Next Generation stated that the game "the humor and feel of the Warner Brothers' classic like no other", remarking that playing as Wile E. Coyote was a more varied and enjoyable experience than playing as the Road Runner.
+They commended the game's animation and sound effects, but noted its short length and low difficulty.
+Sam Hickman and Richard Leadbetter of Sega Magazine criticized the game for its lack of originality.

 Desert Demolition was the 9th highest-renting Genesis title at Blockbuster Video in April 1995.